- AV Club

 Members of the McCutcheon High School Culinary Club will come together to blend our various skills, talents, and passions for food and cooking.
 We will try new recipes and explore other culinary related opportunities in our community.

 All members pay a fee of $50.
-This money covers the cost of club awards, t-shirts, party/activity supplies, new scripts, and magazines students can checkout in EN 105.
+This money covers the cost of club awards, t-shirts, party/activity supplies, new scripts, magazines, books, and CD’s students can checkout in EN 105.
 Club members can earn points and become eligible for induction into the International Thespian Society.
+All payment is collected via the online store or the ticket booth in the main office.
+Check payable to McCutcheon High School with date of birth and driver’s license number on them.
+Fees are due by October 1.

 Future Business Leaders of America